timeamolnar/codingtests/README.md

 ```

-**RomanNumeralToInteger :**
+**IntegerToRomanNumeral :**

-- convert Roman Numeral to Integer use TDD
+Convert Integer to Roman Numeral using TDD

 Create a function taking a positive integer as its parameter and returning a string containing the Roman Numeral representation of that integer.